International Faculty Fellows

 - Social, cultural, and recreational events - Have many opportunities to socialize with their IFF peers and other members of the MIT community, both on and off campus.
 The Cambridge and Boston areas also boast a wealth of cultural and recreational activities from museums and historical landmarks, to world-class music, theater, and sports.
 Some IFFs bring their families to explore the local culture together.

-The IFF program was launched in 1996 and has trained more than 400 international faculty members to date.
+The IFF program was launched in 1996.
 The majority of current IFFs are from MIT Sloan's partner programs in China, Portugal, Malaysia, and MIT Regional Entrepreneurship Acceleration Program (REAP) teams.
 Past IFFs have come from schools in Brazil, Ghana, Mexico, South Africa, South Korea, Turkey, Uganda, and Vietnam.